 Food service establishments that serve primarily elderly or pre-schoolers are classified as Category 1.
 Establishments whose food preparation involves multiple steps, especially cook-cool-reheat, are also in Category 1.
 All these must have a certified food sanitation manager on duty at all times food is being prepared.

 Businesses that prepare food, but are not a Category 1, must have a certified food sanitation manager on staff.

-Temporary food serving activities must have a permit if the event lasts more than two days.
+Temporary food serving activities must have a permit if the event lasts 3 - 14 days.

 The Health Department investigates complaints from the public concerning possible violations.

 Seek treatment as necessary.
 If symptoms persist or are severe (such as bloody diarrhea, excessive vomiting or high temperature), call the doctor.

 Call the Health Department if the suspect food was served at a large gathering, from a restaurant or other food service facility, or if it is a commercial product.

 Preserve the evidence.
 If a portion of the suspect food is available, wrap it securely, mark "DANGER" and refrigerate it.
 Save all the packaging materials, such as cans or cartons.
 Write down the food type, the date, other identifying marks on the package, the time consumed, and when the onset of symptoms occurred.

 Bond County Health Department (BCHD), Environmental Health, provides food inspections for the Bond County food services to protect the Bond County residents and traveling visitors from foodborne illnesses.